Pathways to Residence for Skilled Migrants

-There are now 3 main pathways to residence for skilled migrants to New Zealand:
+There are now 3 main pathways to residence in New Zealand for skilled professionals:

-All these pathways require you to have relevant New Zealand employment in place.
+All these pathways require the migrant to have relevant New Zealand employment in place.

 new zealand employers icon